rspacesamuel/MemoryPuzzleGame/README.md

 I learnt the basics of graphics package (Pygame, FPS, event handling etc.) from http://inventwithpython.com/ - a great source for learning Python.
 They have the full source code for this game to be downloaded for free.
 But none of my code is copied from it.

 For example, I designed this to be an Object Oriented system  as opposed to the code provided in website (again, just to learn Python's OO and also to be original).
-Neither did I read the source code in the website (except gleaning through a few lines to know the basics of graphics package); nor did I refer back to it when I get stuck.. just to avoid the trap of not thinking hard enough.
-Of course I googled for clues.
+Neither did I read the source code in the website (except gleaning through a few lines to know the basics of graphics package); nor did I refer back to it when I got stuck.. just to avoid the trap of not thinking hard enough.
+Of course I googled for clues (what is List Comprehension again?).

 Thanks for stopping by.
 Raj Samuel